|

 Soke Hausel, nominated and selected for the Albert Nelson Marquis Lifetime Achievement Award. |

-Albert Nelson Marquis Who’s Who Lifetime Achievement Award.
-And along with Grandmaster Jhoon Goo Rhee from Korea, Grandmaster Hausel was inducted into in
+Albert Nelson Marquis Who’s Who Lifetime Achievement Award and inducted into in

 |

 hundred black belts around the world as well as hundreds of lower ranked students.
-Most of these people now are productive members of society as engineers, scientists, accountants, physicians, accountants, priests, high-ranking soldiers, mechanics, university faculty and staff, university students, school teachers, lawyers, nurses, pilots, etc.
+Most are now productive members of society as engineers, scientists, physicians, accountants, priests, soldiers, mechanics, university faculty and staff, university students, school teachers, lawyers, nurses, pilots, etc. And many of have noted that their training in martial arts provided an advantage in their respective careers.

-physical and mental conditioning.
-Part of the reason for this is getting into better physical health, but also because martial arts requires students to use both sides of their brains an appears to expand brain mass, IQ, memory, concentration, and even social skills through training in the traditional Okinawa Shorin-Ryu martial arts.
+physical and mental conditioning in part due to better health, memory, concentration, and social skills through training in the traditional Okinawa Shorin-Ryu martial arts.

 Hausel dreams that one day he will meet a benefactor as devoted as he, so a permanent martial arts school can be constructed to offer many different aspects of the traditional Okinawan and Japanese martial arts to the public in the Phoenix valley, and train people to respect others and be ethical, something that is not practiced by politicians.